Lumberscout/Documents/whitepaper.md

 Lumberscout is prohibited from selling ICO tokens to investors from the Republic of China (except for Hong Kong & Macau) or the United States.
 It is prohibited for Chinese or U.S. Citizens to purchase these tokens and Chinese/U.S. ISP’s will be screened from accessing the Lumberscout TLY token sale.

-Lumberscout is prohibited from selling TLY to South Korean investors and will similarly screen out South Korean ISP’s from attempting to access the token sale.
+Lumberscout is prohibited from selling TLY to North & South Korean investors and will similarly screen out Korean ISP’s from attempting to access the token sale.

 ---------------------------